perbra123/Tom-AI/README.md

 # Tom-AI

-Bassically just a very early access code for an au kindo of like Alexa.
+Bassically just a very early access code for an ai kind of like Alexa.

 Currently working commands :